 The Japanese stewartia is an ideal match for anyone who loves the beauty of rich fall foliage but doesn't have a lot of land to work with.
-Native to Japan, this small specimen tree is known for its attractive exfoliating bark and delicate blooms that closely resemble camellias, as evidenced by its species name, Stewartia pseudocamellia.
-The "stewartia" part is named for Scottish nobleman and botanist John Stuart, who had imported the plant to his personal London garden.
-He later served as British prime minister from 1762 to 1763.
+Native to Japan, this small specimen tree is known for its attractive exfoliating bark and delicate blooms in the late summer and fall that closely resemble camellias, as evidenced by its species name, Stewartia pseudocamellia.

 Planted in spring or early summer, this slow-growing, low-maintenance deciduous tree will eventually grow cup-shaped white flowers with showy orange-yellow anthers that develop in the early summer.
-Its foliage of dark green leaves transforms into gorgeous autumn hues as summer turns to fall.
-As its leaved shed, a flaky, multi-colored, and pretty patchwork bark is exposed that gives the tree some winter interest.
+Its foliage of dark-green leaves transforms into gorgeous autumnal hues of red, orange, and burgundy as summer turns to fall.
+As its leaves shed, a flaky, multi-colored, and pretty patchwork bark is exposed that gives the tree some winter interest.
 The bark peels away in strips of gray, reddish-brown, and orange.

 |Botanical Name||Stewartia pseudocamellia|